 AV Rack Unit Calculator

-Plan your equipment rack: add components, calculate total rack units, and estimate power and cooling needs.
+Plan your equipment rack: add components, calculate total rack units, and estimate power, cooling, and weight.

 Quick Setups